mnhomelab/Saving-Bot/README.md

 ## 🔒 Security

 - Non-whitelisted numbers receive **zero response** — not even an error
+- Phone numbers stored in `.env` — excluded from Git via `.gitignore`
 - Session data stored locally in `./session/` — never leaves your machine
-- Excel file stays on your homelab — never sent to external services
+- Excel files stay in `Saving-Year/` on your homelab — excluded from Git
 - No inbound ports required
 - `bot_settings.json` stores only active year and per-user backup preferences